Hyoni1129/vscode-ai-dev-agent/docs/Enhanced_Implementation_Plan.md

-# Enhanced Implementation Plan: AI Dev Team VS Code Extension
+# Enhanced Implementation Plan: VS Code AI Dev Agent Extension

 ## Overview
 This document provides an improved implementation strategy for building the AI Agent-Based Automated Development Workflow as a VS Code extension using the Chat Participant API.